Democratic Labour Party (Trinidad and Tobago): Independence era

-1961 saw the introduction of the Representation of the People Act, which modernized the election process by instituting identification cards, voting machines, and altered the way in which constituencies were laid out.
+1961 saw the introduction of the Representation of the People Act, which changed the election process by instituting voting machines and altered the way in which constituencies were laid out.
 The DLP viewed this as an attempt to disenfranchise Indo-Trinidadian voters.
-Indo-Trinidadians were less educated and suspicious of authorities.
-The DLP claimed that Indo-Trinidadians would be less likely to register, and might be intimidated by "complicated" voting machines.
 They also accused the PNM of gerrymandering the constituencies to maximise the impact of PNM supporters and minimise the impact of DLP supporters.

 Consequently, the 1961 General Election campaign was extremely tense and racially polarised.
 The DLP alleged that voting machines were rigged.
 These allegations found support when initial returns showed PNM candidate A.N.R.
 Robinson receiving more votes than there were registered electors in his constituency.
 The PNM secured a two-thirds majority (20 of 30 seats) in Parliament.The DLP won the remaining 10 seats.
 When the Federation was dissolved in 1961 (following the withdrawal of Jamaica), this majority allowed the PNM to write the Independence Constitution without input from the DLP.
 In response to allegations of voting irregularities the DLP boycotted the opening of parliament and operated largely through boycotts and walk-outs.

 In 1963 Rudranath Capildeo accepted a permanent position at the University of London and attempted to run the DLP and serve as Leader of the Opposition while based in London.
 He was able to retain his seat in Parliament through special dispensation from the Speaker of the House of Representatives, Arnold Thomasos.
 In March of that year Capildeo gave the party a new creed, democratic socialism.
 This action, coupled with Capildeo's absentee rulership, led to a revolt in the party executive, and this resulted in the appointment of Stephen Carpoondeo Maharaj, a former Butler Party member, as Leader of the Opposition, while Capildeo retained the post of Party Leader.
 When the executive tried to replace Capildeo with Maharaj as Party leader, Capildeo dismissed the executive.
 In response to this on 13 January 1964 three MPs, Montgomery Forrester, Peter Farquahar and Tajmool Hosein resigned from the party and formed the Liberal Party.